migueljh/gallery-explorer/README.md

-# Welcome to Gallery Visualizer 👓 - Teach Away Code Challenge
+# Welcome to Gallery Visualizer 👓

-Hello on the other side of the screen, thank you for taking the time to review this challenge.

 This project is developed using React, TypeScript, Redux Toolkit, SASS, and Material UI components.
 It fetches and displays data from the Imgur API, specifically from the Gallery and Images endpoints.